Farkhunda Muhtaj: Club career

 She began playing for Vaughan Azzurri in League1 Ontario in 2015.
 She made six league appearances in 2016, eight league appearances in 2017, and four league appearances in 2018.

 In 2019, she began playing for Durham United FA making 13 league appearances.

 In 2021, she returned to Vaughan Azzurri, making seven league appearances.

 In 2021, following her work helping evacuate the Afghanistan youth girls team, she was invited to train with Portuguese club Benfica and also met with Spanish club Barcelona, as well as speaking to the members of the Barcelona Academy.

 On March 3, 2022, she signed with Fatih Vatan S.K. of the Turkish Women's Football Super League.

 On July 30, 2022, she signed with Dutch club Fortuna Sittard, a new expansion side in the women's Eredivisie.

 In October 2024, she was announced as the first signing for Calgary Wild FC of the Northern Super League, ahead of the inaugural 2025 season.
+In September 2026, she agreed to a mdutual termination of the remainder of her contract.